InfiniteEndeavours/Portfolio-Site/README.md

 I will aim to keep the site accessible to all users by doing the following:

-* Making sure all colours contrast each other nicely and pass the [WebAIM contrast checker](https://webaim.org/resources/contrastchecker/) tests.
+* Make sure all colours contrast each other nicely and pass the [WebAIM contrast checker](https://webaim.org/resources/contrastchecker/) tests.

 * Using Semantic HTML throughout the site.